leomenezessz/pyppium/docs/pyppium-driver.md

 ## Quitting Driver

-Before kill driver instance pyppium only check if driver instance `#!python is not None`.
+Before killing the driver instance pyppium only check if the driver instance is not `#!python None`.

 ```python